BrandonNaidoo/quickpizza-performance-tests/README.md

 ## Project Overview

 This repository contains performance tests for the [QuickPizza API](https://quickpizza.grafana.com/), implemented using [k6](https://k6.io/).
-The tests demonstrate:

 The test suite is designed with modularity and maintainability in mind, leveraging TypeScript for type safety and a clean project structure separating configuration, test scenarios, models, and utility classes.
 Workloads and scenarios are configurable via environment variables, allowing flexible execution in local and CI environments.